studioijeoma/ijeomamotion/readme.md

 #Ijeomamotion

 A library for sketching animations with numbers, colors vectors, beziers, curves and more!
-Read more at ekeneijeoma.com/processing/ijeomamotion.
+Read more at (here)(ekeneijeoma.com/processing/ijeomamotion).
+Please post issues on [Github](github.com/ekeneijeoma/ijeomamotion/issues) or [Processing's forums](forum.processing.org) under "Contributed Libraries".

 #Install
 Unzip and put the extracted ijeomamotion folder into the libraries folder of your Processing Sketches.
 Reference and examples are included in the ijeomamotion folder.